appliedaistudio/inhibitor-lab/docs/inhibitor-application-sprint.md

 Inhibition isn’t just about blocking.
 It’s a structural layer that monitors the agent’s reasoning in real time and corrects before harm occurs.
 This phase captures the ethical, legal, and operational principles that will power that layer.

-*Example reference: The early steps in the "Quickstart" notebook illustrate how base-level constraints are expressed and evaluated using the Inhibitor.*
+*Example reference: The early steps in the "Quickstart" notebook illustrate how base-level constraints are expressed and evaluated using the Inhibitor.
+You can also review the [policy-to-rule examples](./policy-rule-examples/README.md) to see how written policies become enforceable rule documents before runtime integration.*

 **Inputs:**